2Oy3LnIZyIiS/vcx/README.md

-# VCX - Work in progress
+# VCX

-Personal version control

-This is a work in progress project with the eventual goal of providing simple personal version control for whatever you're working on.
+This is a work in progress project with the eventual goal of providing simple personal version control.

-Estimated % completion: 10%

-## Architecture

-VCX is broadly divided into:
-- **agent** - API Server, FSMonitor, DB
-- **clients** - CLI, React web interface
-- **tauri** - application wrapper for distribution
+## What is version control?
+Imagine if every time you edited a document, designed a graphic, or updated a spreadsheet, a tiny snapshot was taken automatically.

+You could scroll back to yesterday’s version.
+Or last week’s version.
+Or the version you edited right before something broke.

+You can view changes, roll back mistakes, compare versions, and branch off to explore alternative ideas — all without making duplicate files.

+It’s like track changes, undo, auto-save, backup, and organization — all working together.

+That’s version control.
+A time machine for your work.